C2SM-RCM/serialbox/python/README.md

-# SerialBox Python Tools
+# Serialbox Python Tools

-This folder contains the SerialBox python tools.
+This folder contains the Serialbox python tools.

-- `pp_ser.py` - the SerialBox preproccessor to add the serialization directives to a Fortran program.
+- `pp_ser.py` - the Serialbox preproccessor to add the serialization directives to a Fortran program.
 For documentation see the docs folder.
-- `serialbox` - the SerialBox python module that allows de-serializing and visualizing data stored by SerialBox
+- `serialbox` - the Serialbox python module that allows de-serializing and visualizing data stored by Serialbox
 - `test.py` - the unittests for the Python Tools

 ## The `serialbox` Python Module

-The serialbox python module makes use of the C++ SerialBox wrapper to read serialized data written by SerialBox.
-For convenience the required dynamic library is distributed with an installation of SerialBox.
+The serialbox python module makes use of the C++ Serialbox wrapper to read serialized data written by Serialbox.
+For convenience the required dynamic library is distributed with an installation of Serialbox.

 ### Installation

-Build SerialBox as per the installation and building instructions.
+Build Serialbox as per the installation and building instructions.
 CMake installs the serialbox module to `$CMAKE_INSTALL_PREFIX/python/serialbox` with `make install` in the build directory.

 To use the serialbox python module either